Assistive technology support available at UWE Bristol.

 Assistive technology can help everyone.
 For example, mind-mapping software can help with planning, research and assignments.
 Text-to-speech programs can help check work for spelling errors, sense and structure.

 There is a wide range of assistive technology available at UWE Bristol, including software on the network and for loan.

 Funding for specialist equipment

 A common outcome from a Disabled Students’ Allowances needs assessment is a recommendation for the purchase of specialist equipment (assistive technology).
 It may also include training on how to use this effectively.

-You will need to contact your funding body (eg Local Authority, Student Finance England or NHS Student Bursaries) to find out who buys the equipment recommended in your needs assessment report.
+You will need to contact your funding body (usually Finance England or NHS Student Bursaries) to find out who buys the equipment recommended in your needs assessment report.
 They may purchase the equipment for you and arrange a delivery date, or they may ask you to buy the equipment yourself and provide them with receipts.
 Individual funding bodies vary in their approach to this, so you should always ask.